newamericafoundation/digi_survey_assure/docs/005-installation.md

 #### A Note About Your Wallet's Balance

-You will need to manually manage your wallet and ensure that it always has an acceptible balance (Survey Assure does not do this for you).
+You will need to manually manage your wallet and ensure that it always has an acceptable balance (Survey Assure does not do this for you).
 Failure to do so will result in rejected blockchain requests.
 Please see the "Estimating Blockchain Costs" section for a general guide on anticipated costs.

 #### Metamask